Skip to main content

 Choose popular street food vendors

-Street food is a significant part of Indonesian cuisine.
-Select vendors with high turnover, clean preparation areas, and a crowd of local customers.
+Street food is central to how Indonesians eat.
+Pick vendors with high turnover, a clean prep area, and a steady crowd of local customers.

 MEDIUM